infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

             var apiInstance = new AffiliateApi(config);
             var customFieldId = "customFieldId_example";  // string | custom_field_id
             var updateCustomFieldMetaDataRequest = new UpdateCustomFieldMetaDataRequest(); // UpdateCustomFieldMetaDataRequest | request
-            var updateMask = new List<string>?(); // List<string>? | An optional list of fields to be updated.
+            var updateMask = new List<string>?(); // List<string>? | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped. (optional)

             try
             {